 What was the previous minimum wage in Cambodia before the increase?

-On 28 September 2021, the Ministry of Labour and Vocational Training (“MLVT”) issued Prakas 264 on the Determination of Minimum Wage for Workers in the Garment, Textile, Footwear, Travel Product and Bag Sectors (“Prakas 264”), to set new minimum wage for 2022, which will be effective from 1 January 2022.
+On 28 September 2021, the Ministry of Labour and Vocational Training (“MLVT”) issued Prakas 264 on the Determination of Minimum Wage in Cambodia for Workers in the Garment, Textile, Footwear, Travel Product and Bag Sectors, to set new minimum wage in Cambodia, which was effective from 1 January 2022.